 (10) A live fire test administered to the applicant while the instructor was present of twenty rounds from each handgun from a standing position or its equivalent at a distance from a B-27 silhouette target, or an equivalent target, of seven yards.

-3. A qualified firearms safety instructor shall not give a grade of passing to an applicant for a concealed carry endorsement who:
+3. A qualified firearms safety instructor shall not give a grade of passing to an applicant for a concealed carry permit who:

 (1) Does not follow the orders of the qualified firearms instructor or cognizant range officer; or